mgutz/dat/README.md

 ### Caching

 dat implements caching backed by an in-memory or Redis store.
 The in-memory store is not recommended for production use.
+Caching will cache any object that can be marshaled/unmarhsaled with the json package.

 ```go
 // import key-valute store (kvs) package